Why does your sofa get hot—even when your room is cool?

 How does foam density affect thermal lag?

-Higher-density foams can store more heat and sometimes reduce airflow, increasing thermal lag.
-Open-cell structure and spring-assisted convection can improve cooling and reduce long-session heat buildup.
+Higher-density foams can store more heat and may restrict air exchange, which increases thermal lag.
+Open-cell structure and spring-assisted convection help the seat cool faster after long sessions.

 How do VOCs behave when a sofa heats up?

-Heat can increase evaporation rates of volatile compounds, which is why material and adhesive choices matter.
+Heat can increase the evaporation rate of volatile compounds, which is why foam, adhesive, and finish choices matter more in warm microclimates.
 For the indoor air quality layer, see The Chemistry of Comfort: VOCs and Foam Off-Gassing.

 VBU Furniture: Value, Beauty, and Utility—engineered for real homes.